Touch for Digital Signage

-With Play Digital Signage it is possible to create touch-enabled multi level menus without doing any programming at all.
-In this tutorial we will create a simple quiz to serve as an example for creating touch digital signage that responds to users touching or clicking.
+Touch makes it possible to create touch-enabled multi-level menus without doing any programming at all.
+In this tutorial, we will create a simple quiz to serve as an example for creating Touch for Digital Signage that responds to users touching or clicking.

-Before we get started, check out the quiz yourself! (you can use mouse to click on the buttons)
+Before we get started, check out the quiz yourself! (you can use the mouse to click on the buttons).

-We’ve made a workflow diagram of the quiz to give you better understanding of the possible paths users can take.
-The rectangles represent slides, the circles represent buttons and arrows point where clicking or touching the button will take the user.
+We’ve made a workflow diagram of the quiz to give you a better understanding of the possible paths users can take.
+The rectangles represent slides, the circles represent buttons, and the arrows point to where clicking or touching the button will take the user.

 As seen in the diagram above, the quiz contains 6 different slides: